finbourne/lusid-sdk-java-preview/sdk/docs/PortfolioGroupsApi.md

     String scope = "scope_example"; // String | The scope of the Portfolio Group
     String code = "code_example"; // String | The Portfolio Group code
-    String effectiveAt = "effectiveAt_example"; // String | The effectiveAt datetime at which to retrieve the Access Metadata OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Access Metadata try {
+    String effectiveAt = "effectiveAt_example"; // String | The effectiveAt datetime at which to retrieve the Access Metadata OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the Access Metadata try {
       Map<String, List<AccessMetadataValue>> result = apiInstance.getPortfolioGroupMetadata(scope, code, effectiveAt, asAt);
       System.out.println(result);